Fans Think Justin Bieber May Have Accidentally Revealed The Ending Of ‘The Bachelor’

 “You know me, and we go to the same church, and you didn’t text me and be like ‘Yo Pilot Pete is here,'” she told him with a laugh.

-While this exchange seems casual enough, the fact that Weber was at church has lead many fans to believe he will end up with Madison Prewett, one of his two final remaining ladies.
+While this exchange seems casual enough, the fact that Weber was at church has led many fans to believe he will end up with Madison Prewett, one of his two final remaining ladies.
 One of the biggest topics of the second portion of this season has been about Prewett’s faith.

 She is a strong Christian who holds faith as the most important aspect of her life.
 She has made it clear she wants her future partner to feel the same.
-Weber admitted his faith wasn’t as strong as hers but that he still respected her for it.
+Weber admitted his faith wasn’t as strong as hers, but that he still respected her for it.
 If he’s going to church now, he may be dating Prewett and trying to support her in her faith.

-The Bachelor finale will be on Monday, March 9, during which time fans will get to find out whether Weber does in fact end up with Prewett or if he goes with his other option, Hannah Ann Sluss.
-If the predictions that reality television blogger Reality Steve has made our correct, he will end up with Prewett after some time of repairing their relationship after he slept with the other women during the Fantasy Suite dates.
+The Bachelor finale will air on Monday, March 9, during which time fans will get to find out whether Weber does, in fact, end up with Prewett or if he goes with his other option, Hannah Ann Sluss.

+If the predictions that reality television blogger Reality Steve has made are correct, he will end up with Prewett after some time repairing their relationship after he slept with the other women during the Fantasy Suite dates.

 “It took a while and Peter really had to work hard to get her to trust him, and get her to believe he was sincere in all this,” Reality Steve said, however he admitted he had received some conflicting information and wasn’t completely sure of his prediction, as The Inquisitr previously reported.